smallangi/AllAboutUnstructuredData/ExtractTableData/Readme.md

     * FORMS_RECOGNIZER_ENDPOINT
     * FORMS_RECOGNIZER_KEY
     * output_storage_acct : Connection string to storage account where you want to store the excel output
-    * excel_output_folder : Folder to store excel files
+    * excel_output_folder : Container/Folder to store excel files.
+Example:
+        * forms --> Function will store the excel file in the "forms" container
+        * forms/output --> Function will store the excel file in the "forms" container and "output" folder

 ## Sample Input for the function: